hypothesis/h/docs/developing/making-changes-to-model-code.rst

 We use `Alembic <https://alembic.readthedocs.io/en/latest/>`_ to create and run migration scripts.
 See the Alembic docs (and look at existing scripts in `h/migrations/versions <https://github.com/hypothesis/h/tree/master/h/migrations/versions>`_) for details.
-The ``hypothesis migrate`` command is a wrapper around Alembic.
+The ``make db`` command is a wrapper around Alembic.
 The steps to create a new migration script for h are:

-1. Create the revision script by running ``bin/hypothesis migrate revision``, for example:
+1. Create the revision script by running ``makge db args=revision``, for example:

    .. code-block:: bash

-      tox -qe dev -- sh bin/hypothesis migrate revision -m "Add the foobar table"
+      make db args='revision -m "Add the foobar table"'

    This will create a new script in ``h/migrations/versions/``.